rankutah/blog/sites/rodmaxfielddds/content/services/infection-control.md

 ## Protective Measures
-- Gloves, protective eye wear, lab coats, and N95 masks
+- Gloves, protective eyewear, lab coats, and N95 masks
 - Sterilization of all equipment before every use
 - Single-use disposable materials
 - Disinfectant hand soap
 - Infection control training and rigorous attention to hand washing and PPE
 - Chemical disinfection of counter tops and surfaces
-- Whole room air and surface ozone disinfection
+- Whole-room air and surface ozone disinfection
-- We sterilize all reusable equipment, including dental hand pieces.
+- We sterilize all reusable equipment, including dental handpieces.
 Ultrasonics and autoclaves are used for equipment sterilization.